18 Stunning Places to Visit in Slovenia

 17. Kočevje Virgin Forests

-Located in the southern part of Slovenia where foreign tourists rarely ever set foot, the Kočevje Virgin Forest is probably the wildest natural area in all of Slovenia.
-Kočevje is the most densely-forested province in Slovenia, with forests covering 91% of the area.
-Rajhenavski Rog and Krokar are the most recognizable parts of the forest in the region.
+In the far south of Slovenia in a location where foreign tourists rarely ever set foot, the Kočevje region and its virgin forest is the wildest natural area in all of Slovenia.
+Kočevje is the most densely-forested province in Slovenia, with forest covering 91% of its terrain.

 A good way to experience the forests is by hiking the Rog hiking trail from where you can see the vast fir and beech forests spreading everywhere around you.
 The trees are centuries old and up to 50 metres high.